 In partnership with University School, Laurel is pleased to make this annual trip offering to Upper School students for the 2018-19 school year!
 Offered during the second week of Spring Break and using the terrific facilities of the Island School in Cape Eleuthera in The Bahamas, this trip allows five Laurel students to spend a week conducting ecological research and being adventurous in this terrific habitat.
 Girls learn about sustainability, invasive species, and aquaponics, while also jumping into the ocean, biking and snorkeling.

 March 2019 Young Women’s Leadership in the Dominican Republic

-In partnership with Nightingale-Bamford School in New York City, Agnes Irwin School in Philadelphia and Westridge School in Pasadena, Laurel is pleased to offer a collaborative experience to Upper School students in the 9th, 10th, 11th, and 12th grades for the 2018-19 school year!
+In partnership with Nightingale-Bamford School in New York City, Agnes Irwin School in Philadelphia and Westridge School in Pasadena, Laurel is pleased to offer a collaborative experience to Upper School students in the Ninth, Tenth, Eleventh and Twelfth grades for the 2018-19 school year!
 Offered during the first week of Spring Break, students will travel to the Dominican Republic.
 Students will spend a day in the life of a leader in their Dominican community, will have the opportunity to compare their daily lives with local youth group members, and will explore how organizations help people living in some of the Dominican’s most vulnerable communities.
 As this is a joint-trip between multiple girls’ schools, participants will also have the opportunity to build relationships and collaborate with peers from like-minded schools.

 Upper School Passport Program Trips for May 2019